Making private health insurance benefits for mental health services easier to access and more affordable.

 In the long run, removing limits on the number of mental health sessions or treatments a patient can access will also save doctors time and insurers money, as you'll get the help you need, when you need it.

 Patients who require overnight or multi-day care in a private hospital for a serious mental health condition will usually face large out-of-pocket expenses.
 In the past, long waiting periods have prevented patients from accessing the care they need.
 However, the new waiting period exemption will make it easier for patients to access care when they need it, without facing a substantial bill at the end of it.

 It's changing because the old system did not meet our mental health needs as a country.
 Recent studies have shown the need for a comprehensive national response to mental health services.
 1 in 5 (20%) Australians aged 16–85 experience a mental illness in any year.

 Research has found that the onset of mental illness is typically around mid-to-late adolescence, which is why more needs to be done to tackle the issue earlier.
 The more research that's done on mental health the clearer it becomes that added services are needed.

 While more needs to be done for public services, these changes go some way towards supporting the more vulnerable members of our society, making services more widely available and affordable.

 The enhanced arrangements took effect from 1 April 2018, which means if you do have mental health concerns, you should look into the improved coverage you can receive.

 What else is changing?

 This isn't the only change being made by the Australian government.
-The PHI industry is in the middle of a major overhaul, with a new four-tier structure coming into effect in April 2019, which aims to simplify the current system by categorising every policy under one of the following: Gold, Silver, Bronze or Basic.
-There will also be improved discounts for 18- to 29-year-olds, better access to mental health services and cuts to some natural therapies to help stop rising premiums.
+The PHI industry is in the middle of a major overhaul, with a new four-tier structure recently coming into effect, which aims to simplify the current system by categorising every policy under one of the following tiers: Gold, Silver, Bronze or Basic.
+Some insurers are offering these policies now and by 2020, all policies will fit into one of these tiers.